vbookshelf/E-Bot-2026/README.md

 ## Notes

 - This app needs to be beta tested by non-english speakers under real world conditions e.g. using their own mobile devices.
-- Need to test how well the STT system handles accented English and non-standard English pronounciations.
+- Need to test how well the STT system handles accented English and non-standard English pronounciations e.g. mo-char versus mo-car (coffee)
 - The API cost needs to be monitored.